Baptism Sunday

 vimeo-video-thumbnail

-Tim Dowdy, vice president of Evangelism at the North American Mission Board, shares an invitation to join all Southern Baptists in celebrating Baptism Sunday on April 7, 2024.
+Tim Dowdy, vice president of Evangelism at the North American Mission Board, shares an invitation to join all Southern Baptists in celebrating Baptism Sunday in 2025.

 Why Get Involved in Baptism Sunday?